lark-parser/lark/README.md

 There are many ways you can help the project:

-* Improve the performance of Lark's parsing algorithm
+* Improve the documentation
-* Implement macros for grammars (important for grammar composition)
 * Write new grammars for Lark's library
-* Write & improve the documentation
 * Write a blog post introducing Lark to your audience
+* Port Lark to another language
+* Help me with code developemnt

 If you're interested in taking one of these on, let me know and I will provide more details and assist you in the process.